top of page

 Appreciation:

-This is a masterpiece written by Su Shi in Mizhou in 1076, a time of adversity for our poet as he held different views on the New Laws (proposed by Wang Anshi) which was approved and enacted.
-Feeling himself out of the Emperor’s favour, he asked to be sent away from the Royal Court to the post of Mizhou’s Mayor.
-His wife had left him and he hadn't seen his brother in six years.
-Here his inclination is to wish himself into the legendary jade palace of the Goddess on the moon, of romantic art and beauty, and above all, a life of seclusion from the chaos of the society, but he is led to fear the cold perfections of her empire.
-Afterall, Su Shi is more a man of the world than a Daoist of fairy lands.
-And to the readership, the bravest sight of all is to see a great man struggling against adversity where great works could be born.
+This masterpiece was written by Su Shi in Mizhou in 1076, a tough time for the poet because of his opposition to the New Law (proposed by Wang Anshi), which was approved and put into effect.
+Feeling estranged from the Emperor’s favour, he asked to be sent away from the court to serve as Mizhou’s mayor.
+His wife had left him, and he hadn’t seen his brother in seven years.
+He yearned to escape into the legendary jade palace of the Moon Goddess, a place of romantic art and beauty, and to live in seclusion away from the turmoil of the Song political scene.
+Yet, he was also cautious of the cold perfection of that celestial realm.
+After all, Su Shi is more a man of the world than a Daoist of fairylands.

 shuǐ diào gē tóu - to the tune of Shuidiaogetou